-The Company's 2019 Stock Option and Grant Plan (the "2019 Plan") provides for the Company to grant incentive stock options ("ISO"), non-qualified stock options, unrestricted stock awards, restricted stock awards ("RSA") and other stock-based awards (collectively, the "Awards") to the officers, employees, consultants and other key persons of the Company.
+The Company's 2019 Stock Option and Grant Plan (the "2019 Plan") provides for the Company to grant incentive stock options ("ISO"), non-qualified stock options, restricted stock awards, unrestricted stock awards, restricted stock awards ("RSA") and other stock-based awards (collectively, the "Awards") to the officers, employees, consultants and other key persons of the Company.
 The 2019 Plan is administered by the board of directors, or at the discretion of the board of directors, by a committee of the board of directors.
 The exercise prices, vesting and other restrictions are determined at the discretion of the board of directors, or its committee if so delegated.

-The total number of shares of common stock issuable under the 2019 Plan was 19,186,379.
+The total number of shares of common stock issuable under the 2019 Plan was 19,186,379 as of December 31, 2019.
 In April 2021, the Company's board of directors further increased the number of shares of common stock reserved for issuance under the plan from 19,186,379 shares to 35,943,372 shares.
-As of December 31, 2019, 2020, and 2021, there were 19,186,379 shares, 4,488,652 shares, and 7,479,092 shares, respectively, remaining available for future grants under the 2019 Plan.
+As of December 31, 2019 and 2020, there were 19,186,379 shares and 4,488,652 shares, respectively, remaining available for future grants under the 2019 Plan.
+As of September 30, 2021 (unaudited), there were 12,645,645 shares remaining available for future grants under the 2019 Plan.
 Shares of unused common stock underlying any Awards that are forfeited, canceled or reacquired by the Company prior to vesting will again be available for the grant of awards under the 2019 Plan.

 The exercise price for stock options granted may not be less than the fair market value of the Company's common stock on the date of grant, as determined by the board of directors, or at least 110 percent of the fair market value of the Company's common stock on the date of grant in the case of an ISO granted to an employee who owns stock representing more than 10 percent of the voting power of all classes of stock ("10% Owner") as determined by the board of directors as of the date of grant.
 The Company's board of directors determines the fair market value of the Company's common stock, taking into consideration its most recently available valuation of common stock performed by third parties as well as additional factors which may have changed since the date of the most recent contemporaneous valuation through the date of grant.
-Unless otherwise provided, at the time of grant, the options granted pursuant to the 2019 Plan expire ten years from the date of grant, or five years from the date of grant in the case of an ISO that is granted to a 10% Owner.
+Unless otherwise provided, at the time of grant, the options granted pursuant to the 2019 Plan expire ten years from the date of grant, or five years from the date of grant in the case of an 1SO that is granted to a 10% Owner.
 Awards typically vest over four years, with the first 25 percent vesting on the first anniversary of the vesting commencement date and the remainder vesting in 36 equal monthly installments thereafter, contingent on the recipient's continued employment, service or relationship with the Company.